-For coil mattresses, you can check the number of coils since more coils mean a firmer mattress.
-It's pretty unlikely that your baby is going to complain that you didn't splurge on the highest possible number of coils.
-Crib mattresses also tend to be used for a much shorter time frame, and for lighter-weight people, so a low coil crib mattress probably won't sag or break down like an adult mattress would.
+Foam mattresses are often lighter when you pick them up to change sheets, though some memory foam mattresses may be heavier than a coil mattress.
+For coil mattresses, you can check the number of coils since more coils mean a firmer mattress, but it's unlikely that your baby will complain that you didn't splurge on the highest number of coils.
+Crib mattresses tend to be used for a short time frame, and for lighter-weight people, so a low coil mattress isn't likely to sag or break down.

 Cover It Up

-Multi-layer covers will give you the most durability over time, in case one layer gets worn through or torn up.
-Some crib mattresses have an anti-microbial layer on top, and this may help cut down on germs from spit-ups and diaper accidents.
-You can also check to see how the mattress cover is sealed.
-Do the plastic seams appear to be sturdy, or are they weak and ready to split open?
-Are the plastic seams on the edges sharp?
-If so, you may end up with scrapes and cuts when you change the sheets.
-Are fabric seams smooth from the start or do they appear stressed and ready to pop open?
-If allergies run in the family, a fully sealed crib mattress may be a good choice to keep dust and other allergens at bay.
+Some crib mattresses have an anti-microbial layer on top to help cut down on germs from spit-ups and diaper accidents.
+Check to see how the mattress cover is sealed.
+Do the plastic seams appear sturdy, or weak and ready to split open?
+If plastic seams are sharp, you may end up with scrapes and cuts when you change the sheets.
+Fabric seams should be smooth, not stressed and ready to pop open.
+If allergies run in the family, a fully sealed mattress may be a good choice to keep dust and allergens at bay.